The Confession of Cindy Lou Who

 Oh no, shouted the chorus, forget that old crap!

 I confess I had a lazy attachment to human nature.
-But alas, the world had grown up, or at least moralistic, and it was time to put away childish things.
+But alas, the world had grown up, or at least moralistic, and it was time to put away childish Things.
+All mischief banned, a new pandemic generation would be safe at last.

 Thing 1 and Thing 2 fade from view

 A giddy feeling pulsed through my body.
 Some coffee slopped on my leg.
-A memory rose and then eluded me.
-It was very frustrating.
+An unsettling memory rose and then eluded me, swallowed in time.
+How frustrating!
 Why must they cancel Thing 1 and Thing 2?

 Oh no, roared the chorus, nothing’s been cancelled, no one is banned.
 The Things have rightfully faded from view.
 What horrors they’ve caused—a change long overdue!